m2mathew/portfolio-site/README.md

 ### Description

-This site houses portals to working applications built by Michael on a team or solo.
+This site houses portals to working applications built by Mike on a team or solo.

 All apps were built in The Iron Yard-Austin training or after the training concluded.